vohvelikissa/vohvelikissa.github.io/README.md

 # Action Log

+## 23.12.2024

-23.12.2024 - Created the current form of this site
+- Created the current form of this site

-23.12.2024 - Created a section for general profession specific stats
+- Created a section for general profession specific stats

-23.12.2024 - Created a section for work related reasonable takes
+- Created a section for work related reasonable takes
+- Formatted this list a bit better